kumahq/kuma-website/app/docs/dev/policies/retry.md

 Retry is an outbound policy.
 Dataplanes whose configuration is modified are in the `sources` matcher.
 {% endtip %}

-This policy enables Kuma to know how to behave if there is a failed scenario (i.e. HTTP request) which could be retried.
+This policy enables {{site.mesh_product_name}} to know how to behave if there is a failed scenario (i.e. HTTP request) which could be retried.

 ## Usage